 Normal parsing then starts from there, and everything happens like if the file actually started there.
 In particular it will be an error if this first record is not a valid FASTA or FASTQ record.

-Using seek.first.rec=TRUE is useful for example to parse GFF3 files with embedded FASTA data. ι use.names TRUE (the default) or FALSE.
+Using seek.first.rec=TRUE is useful for example to parse GFF3 files with embedded FASTA data.

+TRUE (the default) or FALSE.
 If TRUE, then the returned vector is named.
 For FASTA the names are taken from the record description lines.
 For FASTQ they are taken from the record sequence ids.
-Dropping the names with use.names=FALSE can help reduce memory footprint e.g. for a FASTQ file containing millions of reads. ١ with.qualities TRUE or FALSE (the default).
+Dropping the names with use.names=FALSE can help reduce memory footprint e.g. for a FASTQ file containing millions of with qualities TRUE or FALSE (the default).
 This argument is only supported when reading a FASTQ file.
 If TRUE, then the quality strings are also read and returned in the qualities metadata column of the returned DNAStringSet object.
 Note that by default the quality strings are ignored.
 This helps reduce memory footprint if the FASTQ file contains millions of reads.

-5 seqtype A single string specifying the type of sequences contained in the FASTA file(s).
-Supported sequence types: • "B" for anything i.e. any letter is a valid one-letter sequence code. • "DNA" for DNA sequences i.e. only letters in DNA_ALPHABET (case ignored) are valid one-letter sequence codes. • "RNA" for RNA sequences i.e. only letters in RNA_ALPHABET (case ignored) are valid one-letter sequence codes. • "AA" for Amino Acid sequences.
-Currently treated as "B" but this will change in the near future i.e. only letters in AA_ALPHABET (case ignored) will be valid one-letter sequence codes.
-Invalid one-letter sequence codes are ignored with a warning. ) x For writeXStringSet, the object to write to file.
-For saveXStringSet, the object to serialize. ä append TRUE or FALSE.
-If TRUE output will be appended to file; otherwise, it will over- write the contents of file.
-See ?cat for the details. (compress Like for the save function in base R, must be TRUE or FALSE (the default), or a single string specifying whether writing to the file is to use compression.
+Note that using readQualityScaledDNAStringSet() is the preferred way to load a set of DNA sequences and their qualities from a FASTQ file into Bioconductor.
+Its main advantage is that it will return a QualityScaledDNAStringSet object instead of a DNAStringSet object, which makes handling of the qualities more convenient and less error prone.
+See "READ A FASTQ FILE AS A QualityScaledDNAStringSet OBJECT" in the Examples section below for more information.

+seqtype

+A single string specifying the type of sequences contained in the FASTA file(s).
+Supported sequence types:

+- "B" for anything i.e. any letter is a valid one-letter sequence code. - "DNA" for DNA sequences i.e. only letters in DNA_ALPHABET (case ignored) are valid one-letter sequence codes.

+• "RNA" for RNA sequences i.e. only letters in RNA_ALPHABET (case ignored) are valid one-letter sequence codes.

+• "AA" for Amino Acid sequences i.e. only letters in AA_ALPHABET (case ignored) are valid one-letter sequence codes.

+Invalid one-letter sequence codes are ignored with a warning.

+For writeXStringSet, the object to write to file.

+For saveXStringSet, the object to serialize.

+append TRUE or FALSE.
+If TRUE output will be appended to file; otherwise, it will overwrite the contents of file.
+See ?cat for the details.

+compress Like for the save function in base R, must be TRUE or FALSE (the default), or a single string specifying whether writing to the file is to use compression.
 The only type of compression supported at the moment is "gzip".

-Passing TRUE is equivalent to passing "gzip". (compression_lev Not implemented yet.
+Passing TRUE is equivalent to passing "gzip".

+compression_level

+Not implemented yet.

+...
 Further format-specific arguments.

 If format="fasta", the width argument can be used to specify the maximum number of letters per line of sequence. width must be a single integer.

 If format="fastq", the qualities argument can be used to specify the quality strings. qualities must be a BStringSet object.
-If the argument is omitted, then the quality strings are taken from the qualities metadata column of x (i.e. from mcols(x)\$qualities).
+If the argument is omitted, then the quality strings are taken from the qualities metadata column of x (i.e. from mcols(x)qualities).
 If x has no qualities metadata column and the qualities argument is omitted, then the fake quality ';' is assigned to each letter in x and written to the FASTQ file.
+If x is a QualityScaledXStringSet and qualities is not defined, the qualities contained in x are used automatically.

-objname The name of the serialized object. dirpath The path to the directory where to save the serialized object. save.dups TRUE or FALSE.
+objname The name of the serialized object.

+dirpath The path to the directory where to save the serialized object.

+save.dups TRUE or FALSE.
 If TRUE then the Dups object describing how duplicated elements in x are related to each other is saved too.
-For advanced users only. verbose TRUE or FALSE.
+For advanced users only.

+verbose TRUE or FALSE.